-- Knowledge of and skill in applying administrative and managerial principles and practices. - Knowledge of procurement, contractor, and vendor - · management. - Skill in communicating in verbal and written form. - Skill in leadership including teambuilding, motivation, delegation of duties, and goal setting. - Ability to develop and foster a diverse and inclusive workplace environment. - Skill in developing and implementing successful strategic, long-range, and shortrange plans. - Skill in analyzing service programs, their effectiveness and problem areas, and
+- Knowledge of and skill in applying administrative and managerial principles and practices. - Knowledge of procurement, contractor, and vendor management - Skill in communicating in verbal and written form. - Skill in leadership including teambuilding, motivation, delegation of duties, and goal setting. - Skill in developing and implementing successful strategic, long-range, and shortrange plans. - Skill in analyzing recreation programs, their effectiveness and problem areas, and researching and implementing alternative services. - Skill in coordinating and supervising activities of professional, technical, and clerical staff.

-- researching and implementing alternative services. - Skill in coordinating and supervising activities of professional, technical, and clerical staff. - Ability to think strategically, make high level decisions regarding complex issues, and interpret and effectively apply applicable laws and policies. - Ability to exercise independent decision-making, judgment and discretion as necessary to perform routine and non-routine tasks. - Ability to promote, direct, and supervise comprehensive recreation programs. - Ability to develop, manage, and maintain budgets. - Ability to assess project needs, calculate quantities, and prepare cost estimates related to divisional operations.
+- Ability to think strategically, make high level decisions regarding complex issues, and interpret and effectively apply applicable laws and policies. - Ability to exercise independent decision-making, judgment and discretion as necessary to perform routine and non-routine tasks. - Ability to promote, direct, and supervise comprehensive recreation programs. - Ability to develop, manage, and maintain budgets. - Ability to assess project needs, calculate quantities, and prepare cost estimates related to divisional operations. - Ability to establish and maintain effective working relationships with staff, public officials, citizens, and various outside agency representatives. - Ability to investigate and resolve complaints concerning recreation programs and facilities.

-- Ability to establish and maintain effective working relationships with staff, public officials, citizens, and various outside agency representatives. - Ability to plan, design, implement and evaluate current systems and system improvements. - Willingness to assume responsibility for operations of a division. - Possession of a valid driver's license (Operator).
+- Ability to plan, design, implement and evaluate current systems and system improvements. - Willingness to assume responsibility for operations of a division. - Possession of a valid driver's license (Operator).